 Featured Speaker: Thomas J. Finan, Ph.D., professor of medieval history and archaeology at St. Louis University

-The handout for this meeting is here.
+The recording of this meeting is here.

 Tuesday, 25 October 2022